 We're going out on a limb here, because while the Pen-F might not be the class-leading camera in every single department, just take a look at this stylish-like-the-60s camera.
 It's a beaut.
 Deciding between Panasonic GX8 just had a spanner thrown in the works.

 At £949 body-only the Pen-F certainly is not cheap, but with features such as 5-axis image stabilisation that few competitors offer, plus a built-in electronic viewfinder that easily matches them, Olympus sure is firmly on the compact system camera map this release.

 There's even a quick-access dial on the very front of the camera for quick adjustment of four creative functions: Mono, Art Filters, Colour Profile and Color Creator.
 Talk about doing something different, that's what Olympus is going for here.

-PREVIEW: Olympus Pen-F preview
+Read our full preview: Olympus Pen-F preview

 Best viewfinder in a mirrorless camera

 The X-Pro2's tweaks and tinkers forge a far more accomplished camera than the original X-Pro1 for the modern professional.
 It's faster, better to use and those small details make all the difference.

 Sure, it's a quirky camera, but that's kind of what we loved about the X-Pro back in 2011.
 The X-Pro2 stands out from the crowd with its complex "advanced hybrid multi viewfinder" (that's what Fujifilm likes to call it), making for a camera experience that's positively retro, but positively professional.
 Think rangefinder-like use thanks to a corner-positioned digital rangefinder overlay screen (as found in the X100T) which can show a 2.5x or 6.0x magnification of the active focus point for precision manual focus, ensuring correct focus for close-up shooting.